 With that in mind, let’s look at the Letting Go meditation script.
 And while letting go, you might also like to contemplate what it really means to “let go”.
 Be mindful of the very nature of releasing your feelings.
 Aim to surrender to reality and let the universe take you in its arms.

-1: [1 minute] Assume a proper meditation position so you can let go physically, either lying down or sitting down
+1: [1 minute] Assume a proper meditation position so you can let go physically, either lying down or sitting down.

 2: [1 minute] Set the intention to let go.
-Recite the mantra, “I am letting go”.
+Recite the mantra, “I am letting go”

 3: [5 minutes – 10 minutes] Close your eyes and meditate on your breath

 The reason is that you need to begin to relax your mind before you can truly meditate.
 You can’t just go from your regular attached existence to non-attachment (Buddhist nekkhamma, from the Pali canon).

 4: [5 minutes] Continue to breathe mindfully while also labelling your thoughts and detaching from them

 We identify aspects of the body as being part of the self.
 Because we view them as part of the self, we cling to them, which prevents us from letting go.
-That is what this next part of our letting-go meditation script is about.
+That is what this part of our script is about.